oatsoda/TerminalTabsEnvironment/README.md

 │ │ ├── .gitignore
 ```

-They then:
+They may then:

-1. Create a .bat file to execute:
+1. (Optionally) Create a shortcut to the `Startup.bat` ready to run each day.

-> {path-to-BasePath}\DeveloperEnvironment\TerminalTabsEnvironment\StartEnvironment.ps1 -ConfigFolderPath {path-to-BasePath}\DeveloperEnvironment -BaseTabPath {path-to-BasePath}

 2. (Optionally) create a `config-additions.json` to configure additional tabs for their own purposes.
 3. (Optionally) create a `PreScript-Additions.ps1` to configure additional startup executions.